DaGuard/DaGuard-API/GETTING STARTED.md

 <code>$ start-daguard.bat</code>

-## DaGuard Station UI
+# DaGuard Station
-After DaGuard Station is started, you can create wallet and send transfer request via DaGuard Station UI.
+After DaGuard Station is started, you can start creating wallets via DaGuard Station UI.
 The Station UI can be accessed through **http://localhost:8657** or **http://{box ip}:8657** if you access through the network.

+Currently, all wallets can only be created through DaGuard Station located in your data center to ensure you have ultimate control of two private keys and keep them within your network.
+Once created, these wallets can be accessed after logging into the DaGuard platform.

-## DaGuard API Swagger UI(Optional)
+# DaGuard API Swagger(Optional)
-DaGuard Swagger UI is a helpful development tool that helps developers to visualize and interact with all Station REST APIs.
-The DaGuard Swagger UI can be accessed through **http://localhost:8657/swagger-ui.html** or **http://{box ip}:8657/swagger-ui.html** if you access through the network.
+DaGuard API Swagger is a helpful development tool that helps developers to visualize and interact with all Station REST APIs.
+The API DaGuard Swagger UI can be accessed through **http://localhost:8657/swagger-ui.html** or **http://{box ip}:8657/swagger-ui.html** if you access through the network.